troyhacks/MoonLight/docs/develop/installation.md

 	<img width="350" src="https://github.com/user-attachments/assets/e4cbda64-739c-410d-9cdc-d2645e24c7ba" />

     * The firmware is now flashed to your ESP32 device, after flashing the ESP32 device will reboot

+!!! tip Serial Monitor
-    * Recommended: Press PlatformIO:Serial Monitor to see the debug information produced
+    Recommended: Press PlatformIO:Serial Monitor to see the debug information produced

 ## Connect and setup MoonLight